Ledzy/BAdam/readme.md

 <!-- | LoRA    | Data     | Data     | -->
 **Table 1: Comparison of Methods.** $M$ stands for the number of model's parameters in billion.
 See Table 4 in paper for detailed analysis on memory consumption.

+## Change log
+[24/04/16] Our algorithm has been added to [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+We would like to express our gratitude to their efforts on integrating **BAdam**!

+[24/04/15] Package BAdam in Pypi.
+Remove unnecessary dependencies in `requirements.txt`.

+[24/04/12] Add LoRA module detection.
+Make BlockOptimizer compatible with lr scheduler.

 ## Table of Contents
 - [Environment Setup](#setup)
 - [Usage of BAdam](#how-to-use-badam)